hobarthackerspace/hobarthackerspace.github.io/_pages/safety.md

 ## Be safe in the Space
 The safety of our members and the public is very important to us.
 We provide instruction on the use of all equipment, along with appropriate safety equipment.
-It is the responsibily of all members to ensure that all equipment and work practices in the Hackerspace are safe.
+It is the responsibility of all members to ensure that all equipment and work practices in the Hackerspace are safe.

 ## Some basic rules: